gaomingyang/openim/README.md

 # Open IM
 An Opensource Instant Messaging System.
+You can deploy it privately to enhance communication security.

 ## Deploy